aSquare14/SPE-Jenkins-Resources/README.md

  - `install_java.md` contains instructions for installing java on Ubuntu.
  - `script.sh` contains the script to install jenkins.
 You can read up about the installation in detail in `install_jenkins.md`
- You can download the script and run it or else you can install manually using the install_jenkins file.
+ You can download the script and run it or else you can follow instructions [here](https://www.digitalocean.com/community/tutorials/how-to-install-jenkins-on-ubuntu-18-04).
  - After installing jenkins go to `http://localhost:8080/ `
  - Go to `other.md` for learning how to start, stop, and restart Jenkins on Ubuntu.